-THE 'mothan' (bog-violet?) is one of the most prized plants in the occult science of the people.
+THE 'mothan' is one of the most prized plants in the occult science of the people.
 It is used in promoting and conserving the happiness of the people, in securing love, in ensuring life, in bringing good, and in warding away evil.

-When the 'mothan' is used as a love-philtre, the woman who gives it goes upon her left knee and placks nine roots of the plant and knots them together, forming them into a 'cnach'-ring.
+When the 'mothan' is used as a love-philtre, the woman who gives it goes upon her left knee and plucks nine roots of the plant and knots them together, forming them into a 'cuach'-ring.
 The woman places the ring in the mouth of the girl for whom it is made, in name of the King of the sun, and of the moon, and of the stars, and in name of the Holy Three.
-When the girl meets her lover or a man whom she loves and whose love she desires to secure, she puts the ring in her mouth.
-And should the man kiss the girl while the 'mothan' is in her mouth be becomes henceforth her bondsman, bound to her everlastingly in cords infinitely finer than the gossamer net of the spider, and infinitely stronger than the adamant chain of the giant.
+When the girl meets her lover, or a man whom she loves and whose love she desires to secure, she puts the ring in her mouth.
+And should the man kiss the girl while the 'mothan' is in her mouth he becomes henceforth her bondsman, bound to her everlastingly in cords infinitely finer than the gossamer net of the spider, and infinitely stronger than the adamant chain of the giant.

 The 'mothan' is placed under parturient women to ensure delivery, and it is carried by wayfarers to safeguard them on their journeys.
 It is sewn by women in their bodice, and by men in their vest under the left arm.
-An old woman in Benbecula said:- 'Thug mi am mothan beannaichte do

-Ruaraidh ruadh mac Raoghail Leothasaich as a Cheann-adeas agus e air a thuras do Loch-nam-madadh, dol ga fhiachain air bialabh an t-siorram agus fhuair e dheth ge do bha e co ciontach 's a chionta ri mac peacaich '-- ' I gave the blessed "mothan" to red Roderick son of Ranald of Lewis
+An old woman in Benbecula said:-'Thug mi am mothan beannaichte do Ruaraidh ruadh mac Raoghail Leothasaich as a Cheann-a-deas agus e air a thuras do Loch-nam-madadh, dol ga fhiachain air bialabh an t-siorram agus fhuair e dheth ge do bha e co ciontach 's a chionta ri mac peacaich'-'I gave the blessed